eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with a simple model then improve it through architecture tweaks and training data augmentation.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+I originally started with a LeNet architecture to confirm that my training pipeline worked.
+The trained model performed terribly.
+It turns out that I was training my model with RGB images whereas the driving script was receiving BGR images from the simulator.
+I fixed this by using 'cv2.imread'.

+To prove that my training pipeline worked with BGR images, I started with a very simple model of mostly fully connected layers.
+See function 'build_model_simple' in build.py (code lines 21-29).
+This simple model was successful in driving basically, but it was not good enough to drive the whole track.

+I read some Udacity forum posts that other students had success using the Nvidia model described in 'http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf'.

+I started with a convolutional neural network similar to the Nvidia model and trained it on the data provided by Udacity, but only the center camera images.
+The model was able to drive more of the track, but it had difficulty at the fork between pavement and dirt road.

+I proceeded to augment the training data.

+I flipped all images horizontally (and negated their corresponding steering angles) to double my training set size.
+This also balanced the bias in the data towards left turns such that left and right turns were equally represented.

+I incorporated the left and right camera images and used them as training examples by modifying the actual steering angle with an appropriate correction value (this ended up being 0.04 in my final model).

+To improve behavior at the pavement-dirt fork, I recorded several center-lane driving examples of turning left at the fork.
+When I included these examples, it was not sufficient to influence my model to prefer the pavement side of the fork.
+I included my fork dataset 5 times, and found that was successful at correcting my model at the fork.

+I now had to tune my hyperparameters: steering correction value, dropout probability, and number of epochs.
+I experimented with these hyperparameters by training models with varying hyperparameter values then running the models in the simulator.
+I tried steering correction values between 0.01 and 0.25 and dropout probabilities between 0.1 and 0.5.

+During this experimentation process, I modified the training pipeline to incorporate Keras callbacks EarlyStopping and ModelCheckpoint.

+My model was able to drive successfully around the track with these hyperparameters:
+1. Steering correction: 0.04
+2. Dropout probability: 0.2
+3: Number of epochs: 13 (with early stopping)

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+## TODO below

 ####2.
 Final Model Architecture